 Brief history of the Church of Saint Mary Kastrianon

-The Church of Saint Mary Kastrianon is situated inside the Old Pyli settlement.
-The Monastery was founded before 1080 AD by the monk Christodoulos Latrinos (Saint Christodoulos), on the property of Koan monk Skinouris, when he came to Kos after leaving Strovillo in Asia Minor.
+The Church of Saint Mary Kastrianon (or Panayia i Ypapanti or Flevariotissa) is situated inside the Old Pyli settlement.
+The Monastery was founded before 1080 AD by the monk Christodoulos Latrinos (Saint Christodoulos), on the property of a Koan monk named Skinouris, when he came to Kos after leaving Strovillo in Asia Minor.
 It is dedicated to St Mary and parishioners hold a big celebration to this day on the 2nd of February.
-The church was raised in three phases: the main part of the Church was built by Christodoulos around 1080 AD, later in the Byzantine period an antenave was added with a flat roof, and later on an arch in the western area of the chamber.
+The church was raised in three phases.
+The original structure was built by Christodoulos around 1080 AD, as the central church of the Monastery of Theotokos (Panyperagnos or Castrianon, named from the neighbouring castle/castro).
+Later in the Byzantine period an antenave was added with a flat roof, and later on an arch in the western area of the chamber.
 Excavations within the church revealed tombs dating back to the 16th century.
+The central church is the only building from the initial monastery that is still preserved to date.
+The other ones were covered by newer structures or were scattered in mounds of walls around the central church.

 The murals in the Church